 Master of Arts in International Communication, The American University, Washington, DC, 1994

 Bachelor of Arts in Russian Language and Literature, Grinnell College, Grinnell Iowa, 1988

 The Advocates for Human Rights – Volunteer and Mentor Attorney

 American Immigration Lawyers Association, MN/Dakotas Chapter – Chair 2013-2014

 Immigrant Law Center of MN – Volunteer Attorney & Policy Committee Member

 Minneapolis Park Avenue Walk-in Legal Clinic – Volunteer Attorney

 MN AIDS Project – Volunteer Attorney

-William Mitchell College of Law - – Adjunct Professor of Immigration and Nationality Law, Spring 2013
+Mitchell Hamline School of Law – Adjunct Professor of International Human Rights Law, Spring 2017 & Immigration and Nationality Law, Fall 2010 – Spring 2015

 Good, Emily and Schmiechen, Malinda.
 “Representing Asylum Seekers Through the Immigration Process.”
 The Hennepin Lawyer, 32-36 May 2006, 75:5.